vortexmakes/RKH/doc/readme.txt

 <HR>
 \section demo_dir RKH demo applications

-The \\demo directory contains the application demos that are included in the standard RKH distribution.
+The \\demo directory contains the application examples that are included in the standard RKH distribution.
 The structure of the \\demo is the most complicated because of the large number of choices available, such as CPU architectures, compilers, operating systems, and compiler options.
 Each of those choices is